Schema App Robots-Only Deployment

 This new feature from Schema App lets you choose whether to deploy your markup to all users or select web crawlers.
 It is designed to improve the performance of sites using our JavaScript deployment for normal web and mobile users while still providing your markup to search engines.
 This will reduce the impact of Schema App's scripts on your pages' performance for all other users.

-How Robots-Only Deployment works
+How does Robots-Only Deployment work?

 Robots-Only Deployment is configured in the Deployment Management section of your Schema App projects.
 No modification to your scripts is needed.